sidgan/sidgan.github.com/_posts/2015-08-17-Summer-Internship-CERN-I.md

 ## CERN Openlab Project

-This summer I was humbled to have been chosen as an intern at the European Council for Nuclear Research, CERN Canton of Geneva, Switzerland.
+This summer I was humbled to have been chosen as an intern at the European Council for Nuclear Research, CERN, Canton of Geneva, Switzerland.
 I was in the Information technology – Databases, which is usually called IT-DB.
-My project was to evaluate Apache Spark as an analytics framework for CERN’s Big Data Analytics infrastructure.
+My project was to evaluate Apache Spark as an analytics framework for CERN as Big Data Analytics infrastructure.
 I had never used Apache Spark before.
 There was an EDx course which was teaching Apache Spark and I enrolled myself for it.
 I also read some books on Apache Spark, mainly, [Learning Spark](http://shop.oreilly.com/product/0636920028512.do) and [Advanced Analytics with Spark](http://shop.oreilly.com/product/0636920035091.do).

 The goal of this openlab summer student project was to analyse Apache Spark as a framework for the big data analytics framework of CERN.
 It utilizes MLlib and Spark Streaming along with